drkkgy/IOCL--Gate-Pass-generation-system/README.md

    2. Now run ng serve                                  [To start the angular server insure Angular Cli is installed to] [execute the command]
    3. Now open url :- http://127.0.0.1:4200/Login       [To Test Front end Server ]

+   ** Ensure Internet connection is working and the database is accessible **

+   Now The app should be up and running in a local host environment

+   For any furthure query or issue feel free to whatsaap on 8285158558